coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

          [base]: {
            reflexivity.

-      .. coqtop:: in
+      .. rocqtop:: in

          }

       This can also be a way of focusing on a shelved goal, for instance:

-      .. coqtop:: all reset
+      .. rocqtop:: all reset

          Goal exists n : nat, n = n.
          eexists ?[x].